ffmpeginteropx/FFmpegInteropX/README.md

 - Support for Windows 8.x and Windows Phone 8.x has been dropped
 - Visual Studio 2015 support has been dropped

+## FFmpeg Version

+Recommended: **FFmpeg 4.1**

+Minimum: **FFmpeg 4.0**

+An exception will be thrown if FFmpegInterop is used with anything lower than the minimum version.
+The recommended version has been tested and is what we currently recommend to use with FFmpegInterop-lukasf/master.

+A legacy branch exists which tagets **FFmpeg 3.4.2**.

 ## Getting the sources

 Getting a compatible UWP build of FFmpeg is required for this to work.